beotavalo/loan-elegibility-prediction/README.md

 # Loan Eligibility Prediction

-This project is part of the [MLOps Zoomcamp](https://github.com/DataTalksClub/mlops-zoomcamp) offered by Data Talks Club cohort 2024.
+This project is my portfolio to demonstrate my knowledge and skills in developing end-to-end ML projects.

 ## Introduction
 In today's competitive financial landscape, efficient loan approval processes are crucial.
 This project aims to develop and deploy a Machine Learning (ML) model to predict loan eligibility.
 By leveraging MLOps practices, we will build a robust and automated system for loan assessment.
 This will enable faster loan decisions, improve customer experience, and optimize risk management for the financial institution.